dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

 - [ ] ```INSERT```
 - [ ] ```zoo```

 Question 05: You need your customer's names, along with the names of the cities in which they live.
-The names of the cities are stored in a separate table called "cities".
+The names of the cities are stored in a separate table called `cities`.

 - [ ] ```FROM customers```
 - [ ] ```RIGHT```